 - Always ask questions if things seem unclear.

 - Make a copy of the auditor prepared audit worksheet.
 Auditors are human and can make mistakes — you want to be sure that the worksheet doesn’t overly favor the insurance company.

 Remember, audits are a contractual obligation within the workers’ compensation insurance policy.
 It’s in your best interest to have some understanding of workers’ compensation class codes, subcontractor payments and your payroll prior to an audit.

-At IPMG, we’ve been managing workers' compensation for long enough to have seen it all.
+At IPMG, our Workers' Compensation Placement Services have been in the business for long enough that we've seen it all.
 If you need any help when it comes to workers’ compensation audits or claims, feel free to contact us and we’ll be happy to serve as a resource for your organization.